 My blog features multiple "segments" in which I write based on topic, suggestion, or whim.
-Below is a break-up of each segment and when they happen during the week.
+Below is a breakdown of each segment and when they happen during the week.

 Based on the daily prompts from the oneword™ website, I post my responses to the daily word every single day, written within a strict sixty second time frame.
 So expect OneWord blog entries in the morning or afternoon, depending on when the site is updated and what my schedule is.

 If you would like to support a great website and get yourself writing for at least one minute a day, just click here to get started.

 Every weeknight, I post something relevant to poetry for "Poet Corner."
 This could be an original poem (or on very rare occasions, a collaborative original poem or a guest's original poem), an addition to "Sonnet Solstice," or an end-of-the-week "Introspection," where I summarize my current situation, thoughts on writing, and whatever recommendations I have for the night.

 Ten Word Tales

 Every Friday, I post a story consisting only of ten words.
 No prompts.
 No extra rules.
 Just a very straightforward and very short piece of flash fiction every week.
 Heck, they're even shorter than my OneWords are!

 Before every Saturday, I will ask for an opening line for a story from peers or followers.
 When I find one I like, I will use it for "Storyteller," where I will write a piece of fiction based on the prompts I receive.
 Obviously, readers who send me opening lines may not expect the kind of story I end up producing with said lines, but they will receive credit for their creative offerings.